 …stimulation of the dopamine projections to the medial shell and the core of the nucleus accumbens plays a complementary role in the development of nicotine dependence.

 …the evidence that the primary role of the increased dopamine overflow…is the attribution of incentive salience to cues associated with delivery of the drug and the transition to Pavlovian responses to these conditioned stimuli.

 Whatever this is supposed to mean, it’s derived from cruel animal experiments of unknown relevance to humans.

-Another problem with the dopamine hypothesis is that reinforces the belief that quitting smoking is terribly, terribly difficult because of a hypothetical brain abnormality.
+Another drawback of the dopamine hypothesis is that reinforces the belief that quitting smoking is terribly, terribly difficult because of a supposed brain abnormality.

 The problem with the evidence-based approach to the treatment of the so-called disease of nicotine addiction is that our authors seem to have blinded themselves with science.